 In June 2022, the Company entered into a Companion Diagnostic Agreement with Acrivon Therapeutics, Inc. (the "Acrivon Agreement") to co-develop, validate, and commercialize Acrivon's OncoSignature® test.
-The Company will be paid through an upfront payment and at the achievement of certain developmental, commercial, and FDA milestones during the development, that could aggregate to \$10,850.
+The Company is entitled to be paid through an upfront payment and at the achievement of certain developmental, commercial, and FDA milestones during the development, that could aggregate to \$10,850.
+A portion of these payments have been received from June 2022 through September 30, 2023.